M-theory from the Superpoint: Introduction

 One way to think of super Lie $n$-algebras is as the answer to the following question: Since, by a classical textbook fact, 2-cocycles on a super Lie algebra classify its central extensions in the category of super Lie algebras, what do higher degree cocycles classify?
-The answer \cite[prop.
-3.5]{FSS13} is that higher degree cocycles classify precisely \emph{higher} central extensions, formed in the homotopy theory of super $L_\infty$-algebras.
-But in fact the Chevalley-Eilenberg algebras for the canonical models of these higher extensions are well known in parts of the supergravity literature, these are just the ``FDA''s of \cite{DAuriaFre82}.
+The answer (\cite[Prop.
+3.5]{FSS13} based on \cite[Theorem 3.1.13]{FiorenzaRogersSchreiber13} and \cite[Theorem 57]{BaezCrans}) is that higher degree cocycles classify precisely \emph{higher} central extensions, formed in the homotopy theory of super $L_\infty$-algebras.
+But in fact the Chevalley--Eilenberg algebras for the canonical models of these higher extensions are well known in parts of the supergravity literature, these are just the ``free differential algebras''\footnote{Unfortunately, the ``free differential algebras'' of D'Auria and Fr\'e are not free.
+In the parlance of modern mathematics, they are differential graded commutative algebras, where the underlying graded commutative algebra is free, but the differential is not.
+We will thus refer to them as ``FDA''s, with quotes.} or ``FDA''s of D'Auria and Fr\'e \cite{DAuriaFre82}.

-Hence every entry in the ``old brane scan'' corresponds to a super Lie $n$-algebraic extension of super Minkowski spacetime.
-Notably the 3-cocycles for the superstring give rise to super Lie 2-algebras and the 4-cocycles for the super-membrane classify super Lie 3-algebras.
-These are super-algebraic analogs of the \emph{string Lie 2-algebra} \cite[appendix]{FSS14} which controls the Green--Schwarz anomaly cancellation of the heterotic string \cite{TwistedDifferential}, and hence they are called the \emph{superstring Lie 2-algebra} \cite{JHThesis}, to be denoted $\mathfrak{string}$:
+Hence every entry in the ``old brane scan'', since it corresponds to a cocycle, gives a super Lie $n$-algebraic extension of super-Minkowski spacetime.
+Notably the 3-cocycles for the superstring give rise to super Lie 2-algebras and the 4-cocycles for the supermembrane give rise to super Lie 3-algebras.
+These are super-algebraic analogs of the \emph{string Lie 2-algebra} \cite{BaezCrans} \cite[appendix]{FSS14} which controls the Green--Schwarz anomaly cancellation of the heterotic string \cite{TwistedDifferential}, and hence they are called the \emph{superstring Lie 2-algebra} \cite{JHThesis}, to be denoted $\mathfrak{string}$:

-and the \emph{supermembrane Lie 3-algebra}, denoted $\mathfrak{m}2\mathfrak{brane}$:
+and the \emph{supermembrane Lie 3-algebra}, denoted $\mtwobrane$:

-An exposition of these structures as objects in higher Lie theory is in \cite{JHThesis}.
-In their dual incarnation as ``FDA''s these algebras are the extended super-Minkowski spacetimes considered in \cite{CAIB00}.
+A discussion of these structures as objects in higher Lie theory appears in Huerta's thesis \cite{JHThesis}.
+Note that $\mathfrak{string}$ comes in several variants, denoted $\mathfrak{string}_{\rm IIA}$, $\mathfrak{string}_{\rm IIB}$ and $\mathfrak{string}_{\rm het}$, corresponding to the type IIA, IIB, and heterotic variants of string theory.
+In their dual incarnation as ``FDA''s, the $\mathfrak{string}$ and $\mtwobrane$ algebras are the extended super-Minkowski spacetimes considered by Chryssomalakos et al.\ \cite{CAIB00}.
+We follow their idea, and call extensions of super-Minkowski spacetime to super Lie $n$-algebras \emph{extended super-Minkowski spacetimes}.